boxinghub/BoxingHub/README.md

 #### Author: Hongbo Wei from Guiyang, China.
 A software engineer who loves boxing 🥊!

 - It is a web application based on the Flask framework of Python, HTML, CSS, JavaScript and SQLite.
+- The design is responsive, and it adapts to all kinds of devices, you can view it on a laptop or a phone.
 - This project is an educational website that helps users to lear how to box.
 - Users can learn boxing knowledge here, including techniques, theories, rules, and gears.
 - It also provides information on top boxing clubs, such as address and contact.